The Atiyah class of generalized holomorphic vector bundles: Atiyah classes

 where all the vertical maps $E_i\to E'_i$ for $i=0,\cdots,n-1$ are isomorphisms.
 Elementary equivalence relations generate an equivalence relation.
 Then, for $n\geq 1$, $\mathrm{Ext}_R^n(M,N)$ is the Abelian group of equivalence classes of extensions of $M$ by $N$ with length $n$.

 We shall use the first extension group to give an Atiyah class which describes the existence of a generalized holomorphic connection on a generalized holomorphic vector bundle over a regular generalized complex manifold $M$.
-Recall the exact sequence of generalized holomorphic vector bundles on $M$ from \eqref{ex se}:

-\begin{Def} Let $E$ be a generalized holomorphic vector bundle on a regular generalized complex manifold $M$.
-The \emph{ Atiyah class} of $E$ is defined to be the first extension class of the above short exact sequence:
+\begin{Def} Let $E$ be a generalized holomorphic vector bundle over a regular generalized complex manifold $M$.
+The \emph{ Atiyah class} of $E$ is defined to be the first extension class